rotki/rotki/docs/api.rst

       }

    :reqjson list[object] accounts: A list of account data to edit for the given blockchain
-   :reqjsonarr string address: The address of the account to add
+   :reqjsonarr string address: The address of the account to edit
    :reqjsonarr string[optional] label: An optional label to edit for the account
    :reqjsonarr list[optional] tags: An optional list of tags to attach to the account